SwiftVISA/SwiftVISASwift/README.md

 Second, start a new Xcode project:
 <img src="https://github.com/SwiftVISA/SwiftVISASwift/blob/main/docs/img/Setup_2_createNewProject.png" width="457" height="286">

 Third, select the type of application.
-SwiftVISASwift has been verified to work on macOS and App, Document App, and Command Line Utilites.
+SwiftVISASwift has been verified to work on macOS and App, Document App, and Command Line Utilites:

 <img src="https://github.com/SwiftVISA/SwiftVISASwift/blob/main/docs/img/Setup_3_selectAppType.png" width="378" height="253">

-Fourth, naviate to the Project → Package Dependencies and select "+" to begin adding the package dependency.
+Fourth, naviate to the Project → Package Dependencies and select "+" to begin adding the package dependency:

 <img src="https://github.com/SwiftVISA/SwiftVISASwift/blob/main/docs/img/Setup_4_startPackageDependency.png" width="378" height="253">

 Fifth, paste the URL to the SwiftVISASwift source copied earlier from Github:

 <img src="https://github.com/SwiftVISA/SwiftVISASwift/blob/main/docs/img/Setup_5_addSwiftVISASwiftPackage.png" width="378" height="253">

 Sixth and last, check your Signings and Capabilities by navigating to Targets → Signings and Capabilities.
 The easiest settings to use are #Automatically manage Signing# set to _Yes/Checked_ and #Signing Certificate# to _Sign to Run Locally_.
-Other settings can be used if you have an Apple ID Developer Account and Certificate.
+Other settings can be used if you have an Apple ID Developer Account and Certificate:

 <img src="https://github.com/SwiftVISA/SwiftVISASwift/blob/main/docs/img/Setup_6_signingAndPermissions.png" width="378" height="253">

 ## Usage